 First, we are told that ‘judgments’ <08201> are prepared for scorners.
 This is the Hebrew word shephet, Strong’s number <08201>, meaning “judgment; an act of judgment.”
 This word comes from the root verb shaphat meaning “to judge, to vindicate, bring judgment, avenge, condemn, punish.”

 Next, we are told that an ungodly witness scorneth ‘judgment’ <04941>.
 The word used here is the Hebrew word mishpat, Strong’s number <04941>, meaning “ordinances, lawful manner, upright customs, Right-rulings; right, proper, fitting, fashion or plan” established by Yahuweh, in accordance with which man shall live.
+Here are a few passages that call upon Believers to keep Father’s judgments:

 It is interesting to note this Hebrew word mishpat has a corresponding Greek word having the same meaning.
 The Hebrew word meaning “ordinances, lawful manner, upright customs, Right-rulings, right, proper, fitting, fashion or plan” established by Yahuweh, corresponds to the meaning of the Greek word for ‘ordinance’ as used in Rom 13:2: